Liquid Noise: Using cetacean cymatics to visualise and invisible issue

 Whale song is one of the most iconic sounds of marine wildlife, but noise pollution generated by various sea-based industries has become a profoundly disruptive intruder into this unseen sound world.
 By finding a way to visualise this invisible clash, can we better understand the impact of human noise in the oceans?
 Can this enable individuals and organisations to reflect more broadly on the links between our activities and the natural world?

 Cymatics is a phenomenon that makes sonic waveforms visible in physical materials and the team uses it to show the patterns created in small pools of water by the sounds of humpback whales, recorded off the coast of Iceland, as well as the way these patterns are distorted and masked by introducing recordings of marine noise pollution.
 This forms the basis of a touring cymatics-based installation to accompany a documentary on the issue of marine noise.
-The research process in developing the installation consists of two main elements – a workshop with an international panel of experts and the establishment of an international network for recording whale song and marine noise pollution.
+The research process in developing the installation consisted of two main elements – a workshop with an international panel of experts and the establishment of an international network for recording whale song and marine noise pollution.

 Who are the team and what do they bring?